erwinlambert/erwinlambert.github.io/_pages/publications.md

 2. **Lambert, E.**, Rohmer, J., Le Cozannet, G., & van de Wal, R.S.W.
 Adaptation time to magnified flood hazards underestimated when derived from tide gauge records. *in review*

 1. Ypma, S.L., Spall, M.A., **Lambert, E.**, Georgiou, S., Pietrzak, J.D., & Katsman, C.A.
-On the role of the contrasting dynamics of the Lofoten and Greenland Basins on the atmospheric sensitivity of the Nordic Seas. *in review*
+On the role of the contrasting dynamics of the Lofoten and Greenland Basins on the atmospheric sensitivity of the Nordic Seas. *accepted for publication in JPO*

 ## Peer-reviewed articles